 When the soreness actually sets in, though, heat will be your best friend.
 Draw a hot bath or ease yourself into a hot tub to help increase blood flow to promote healing, help muscles relax and decrease pain.
 You can also press a heating pad against the affected area.

-Go Back to Exercising
+Ease Back Into Exercising

 If the pain is really bad, you might want to call it quits on your workout routine — but resist the temptation.
 While you shouldn't go back to working as hard as before, light exercise will actually make your muscles feel better without causing any additional damage.
 Try gentle yoga, a short jog or a swim workout — but don't feel guilty if you take a rest day.

-Read More: Top 5 Most Effective Leg Exercises
+Read more: Top 5 Most Effective Leg Exercises